aragon/evm-mirror/README.md

 ### Using the Standalone Binary

-1. Download the latest release for your operating system and architecture from the [Releases](https://github.com/aragon/evm-mirror/releases) page.
+1. Download the latest release from the [Releases](https://github.com/aragon/evm-mirror/releases) page.
-2. Make the binary executable.
-For Linux/macOS:
+2. Make the binary executable (on Linux/macOS:
-    `chmod +x mirror`
+    `chmod +x mirror`)
 3. Run the tool

 **Basic Example**